Ground Beef Mongolian Noodles

 Instructions

-1. In a large skillet, brown the ground beef over medium heat.
-Add minced ginger and garlic during the last two minutes.
+1. In a skillet over medium-high heat, brown the ground beef for about 5 minutes.
+Add minced garlic and grated ginger during the last two minutes.

-5. Add drained noodles to the sauce; stir until well coated and let sit for a few minutes to absorb flavors.
+5. Toss cooked noodles with the beef mixture until evenly coated; let sit for a few minutes to absorb flavors.

 • Prep Time: 10 minutes